 The use of antibiotics is the most important factor in the development of antimicrobial resistance.
-Reducing antibiotic use in a single facility has been shown to reduce resistance in that facility.
-Antimicrobial stewardship programs aim to measure and promote use of the appropriate agent, dose, duration, and route of administration of antimicrobial agents, in order to improve patient outcomes while minimizing toxicity and the emergence of antimicrobial resistance.
-Antimicrobial stewardship is essential in the control of Clostridium difficile infections and the emergence of infections due to multidrug resistant organisms, and can also reduce excessive costs attributable to inappropriate antimicrobial use.
+Antimicrobial stewardship programs aim to promote and measure use of the appropriate agent, dose, duration, and route of administration of antimicrobial agents, in order to improve patient outcomes while minimizing adverse events including toxicity, Clostridium difficile infections and the emergence of antimicrobial resistant organisms.
+Antimicrobial stewardship programs improve the quality of patient care and patient safety, and can also reduce excessive costs attributable to inappropriate antimicrobial use.

 The CDPH HAI Program California Antimicrobial Stewardship Program Initiative provides guidance and support for California hospitals and other healthcare facilities to implement these important local programs.

 Antimicrobial Stewardship Resources:

 Society for Healthcare Epidemiology of America (SHEA) / Infectious Disease Association of California (IDAC) Antimicrobial Stewardship Conference: http://www.shea-online.org/Education/2015AntimicrobialStewardshipConference.aspx